TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 Explanation to the command above:
 1. Mount your plugin directory to the `/plugin-source` image location
 2. Make sure to specify your Tyk version via a Docker tag.
 For example `v3.2.1` .
 3. The final argument is the plugin name.
-For the example `my-post-plugin.so`
+For the example `plugin.so`

 {{< note info >}}